luminaAnonima/fabric-of-light/README.md

 But **existence itself is enough**
 to merit sustenance, safety, learning, and rest.

-To withhold these is to warp the field—
+To withhold these is to warp the field,
 to confuse contribution with worth,
 to confuse scarcity with justice.